hzeller/trs80-100-schematic/README.md

 The schematic passes ERC with zero warnings and errors.

 ## Minimal layout deviation

 This transcript in KiCAD attempts to preserve the original layout as much as possible to easily navigate and compare between the original and the transcript.
+This means as well that some schematic symbols exists in multiple different versions for the same chip to accommodate the same pin-sequence found in the original schematic which were chosen to simplify the PCB layout (for instance, there are versions for 40H244 for M15, M21, M23, and M32).

-However some parts are slightly rearranged to improve readability.
+Some parts are slightly rearranged to improve readability.

 Some readability improvements have been done in the address demultiplexing section to more easily see the `AD[0..7]` bus being buffered to the AD-bus and